d0rich/th2-docs/content/getting-started/requirements/_index.md

 ---
-title: System Requirements
+title: System requirements
 weight: 10
 chapter: true
 ---

 # System Requirements

-Please follow the guidelines below when choosing hardware for your th2 solution:
+When choosing hardware for your th2 solution, follow the guidelines below:
-- The right balance of CPUs, memory, disks, number of nodes depends on your particular use case, the number of services you are planing to deploy and the expected data load;
+- The right balance of CPUs, memory, disks, number of nodes depends on your particular use case, the number of services you are planning to deploy, and expected data load
+- General recommendations for [Hardware](./hardware), [OS and network](./os-and-network), and [Software](./software) are available in the corresponding sections;
-- Approximate configuration options for a few use cases are available in the Configuration Options section.
-The suggested hardware are the minimum required.
+- Approximate configuration options for a few use cases are available in the [Sample hardware configurations](./hardware#sample-hardware-configurations) section.
+  The suggested hardware is the required minimum.
 You may need to increase CPU capacity, memory, and disk space beyond the recommended minimums;
-- General recommendations for Hardware and Software are available in the particular sections;
-- The minimal working disk capacity, CPU and memory required for th2 installation can be calculated via the [hardware calculator](./hardware).
+- The minimal working disk capacity, CPU and memory required for th2 installation can be calculated via the [Hardware Calculator](./hardware#minimal-hardware-requirements-calculator).